 Unless you’re going to get a calculator and a weighing machine out every time you add material to your compost, you’re not going to get it perfect.

 Even if you can work out the exact carbon: nitrogen ratio, you still need to take into account the volume of material, how much air and moisture it contains, and the speed at which it breaks down.

 For example, Charles Dowding of No Dig Gardening, who produces large amounts of compost for his market garden, aims for a roughly 50:50 mixture of greens and browns and gets excellent results.

 A huge volume was generated, and the compost was turned regularly.
-But apart from separating out large portions of brush until it had been rotted down, no thought was given into the Carbon: Nitrogen ratio.
+But apart from separating out large portions of the brush until it had been rotted down, no thought was given to the Carbon: Nitrogen ratio.